• Skip to primary navigation

 collage of french toast, top image of stack of french toast with slice of butter and syrup, bottom image if a process shot of eggs wet ingredients being mixed

-Why You Need This French Toast Recipe
+What’s to Love About This Easy French Toast Recipe

 • Quick and easy: Less than 15 minutes to make!
 We love fast breakfasts around here.

-I know, I know.
 You probably think you don’t need a French toast recipe, and hey, you might be right!
 However, if you’ve ever made a batch that was too eggy, too soggy, or even too bland, consider giving my recipe a try.

-Ingredients for French Toast
+Ingredients for my easy French toast recipe.

 • Vanilla and cinnamon.
 Strictly technically speaking, these are optional, but French toast without vanilla and cinnamon just isn’t nearly as good!
 A splash of almond extract or a pinch of nutmeg would also work here, if you have a more adventurous palate.

-Remember, this is just an overview of the ingredients I used and why.
+This is just an overview of the ingredients I used and why.
 For the full recipe please scroll down to the bottom of the post!

 How to Make French Toast